 - You are required to present a valid Longwood ID to borrow a laptop.
 Other forms of ID are not accepted.

-- No equipment will be checked out to any persons with overdue items or fines or without a valid Longwood ID.
+- No laptop will be checked out to any persons with overdue items or fines.

-- By checking out the equipment, you accept responsibility for repair/replacement of items that are lost, stolen, or damaged.
+- By checking out the laptop, you accept responsibility for repair/replacement of items that are lost, stolen, or damaged.

 - Laptops will be available on a first-come, first-served basis.
 They may not be reserved.

 - Students may checkout only one laptop at a time.

 - Laptops must be returned to a staff member at the appropriate service desk.
 The Library is not responsible for laptops left unattended at a service desk.